 Names play an important role on Etsy.
 A creative photography business name will make potential clients smile.
-It’ll inspire them to check out your other products.
+And it will entice them to check out your other products.

 Come up with a name that represents your creative values.
 This can be as simple as your own name.
-It can also be a creative blend of several words or a word taken from the dictionary.
+It can also be a creative play on words.

-Choose a name that symbolizes your products and is somehow related to photography.
+Choose a name that symbolizes your products and is related to photography.

 Here are a few successful Etsy shop names that clearly and creatively describe what they’re selling:

 Add Your First Listing to Make Your Shop Official

 This is the most important part of your selling process.
 Here, you have to come up with products, titles, keywords, etc. This will determine how many people view your shop.

-Every listing on Etsy costs $0.20 to create.
-Choose your products wisely.
-Make sure your photos are vibrant enough to stand out from other listings, even in thumbnail form.
+Every listing on Etsy costs $0.20 to create, so choose your products wisely.
+Make sure your photos are vibrant enough to stand out from other listings, especially in thumbnail form.

 You can upload a maximum of 10 photos per listing.
 Ensure that the resolution is very high.

 If you’re selling digital prints, show potential clients what they could do with them.
 You can do this with free framing websites.

 They will give users a preview of what your photos would look like in books, in frames, on T-shirts, and so on.

 <img class=”aligncenter” src=”https://expertphotography.com/wp-content/uploads/2019/06/selling-photos-on-etsy-upload-photo-to-listing.png” alt=”A screenshot of uploading photos to sell on Write a Creative and Informative Description

 In the description box, you’ll be able to introduce your product.
-Let users know what they’re allowed to do with it, and state other important information.
+Let users know what they’re allowed to do with it and any other important information.

 Write something that’s both informative and creative.
 Be friendly and bold.
 Give your words personality so that your descriptions stand out from the competition.

 You can do this by writing about your photography background and why you want people to choose your photos.
 Or you can write about your company’s values and vision.